Teaching Students with Disabilities Overview

 Yes, if the special class setting is birth through grade 6.

-You will need to take the Educating All Students (EAS) test, the relevant Content Specialty Tests (CSTs), and the edTPA during student teaching.
+You will need to take the Educating All Students (EAS) test and the relevant Content Specialty Tests (CSTs).

 You must be fingerprinted, take three workshops (DASA, Child Abuse and Violence Prevention), and apply to the state for certification.